 Camping in the Rockies

 While visiting National Parks, all campsites are owned by the government and have reasonable prices.
-From CAD 20 per campsite, you can book your spot online through Parks Canada booking system.
+From CAD 20 per campsite, you can book your site online through Parks Canada booking system.

 It is not allowed to wild camp or sleep in the car on parking lots in any National Park, only in designated camping areas.